 Table of Contents

-The fight against cancer continues unabated as researchers are looking for new methods and new drugs to combat the disease.
-We have all heard of new chemotherapeutic drugs developed to fight cancer, but until recently, no one would have believed that math could destroy cancer.
+The fight against cancer continues unabated as it remains the second leading cause of death worldwide — and researchers are continuously looking for new methods and new drugs to combat the disease.
+We have all heard of new chemotherapeutic drugs developed to fight cancer, as well as novel and exciting treatments such as proton beam therapy, but until recently, no one would have believed that math could destroy cancer.
 You will certainly wonder how it is possible.
 Should you pay attention to math?

 The study authors, Dr. Bell and Dr. Mads Kaern along with their research team established a mathematical model that described an infectious process and how virus replicated, spread, and activated the body’s cellular defense mechanisms.
 The research findings were published in the journal Nature Communications recently.
 Nature Communications is a weekly peer-reviewed scientific journal published by the Nature Publishing Group.